 Parcels that have been offered for auction at tax foreclosure sales, but not bid on, are deeded to the county.
 These parcels are "Tax Title".
 They may still be purchased from the county, but through a different process.
 Tax title properties are subject to the same risks as tax foreclosure properties.

 Purchasing tax title property is done through public auction, or by private negotiation without a call for bids per RCW 36.35.150.
 It can take up to a year or more to bring a parcel to sale.
+The application and directions are below under the "Auction Details" heading.
 For more information email Treasurer@co.kitsap.wa.us.

 Tough collection provisions in the law direct the treasurer to seize and sell business assets when personal property taxes become delinquent.